Enroll Now

 If undecided, start with a general BA and narrow down your interests in the first year based on experience and exposure.

-How will an online BA from SMU help me in my career?
+How will an online BA from SMU help your career?

 A reputable university’s online BA program, like the one offered by SMU, has various benefits for you as it helps to enhance your career.
 This Sikkim Manipal University (SMU) online Bachelor of Arts (BA) with a blend of English, Sociology, and Political Science is created for students wishing to build competency in different fields & disciplines to succeed in the fast-paced world.
 Over three years, there are six semesters in this UGC-recognised program.